min69u/Reforestation/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## Why can't eggs have love?
+They will break up too soon.